 Over the course of the initial two visits, a detailed history of your current and past health concerns, a complaint-oriented physical exam, and the use of information from laboratory tests will be used to make our assessment, diagnosis, and to develop your treatment plan.

 You can download and complete the required forms prior to your appointment here.

 Professionals can offer referrals to the clinic.
-To assist in making a referral to our office, we have conveniently provided an professional referral form to fill out and send back to our office with supporting documentation.
-Doctors will correspond with the referring provider to ensure they are aware of the recommendations made for the patient and what follow up care is required.
+To assist in making a referral to our office, we have conveniently provided a professional referral form to fill out and send back to our office with supporting documentation.
+Naturopathic doctors will correspond with the referring provider to ensure they are aware of the recommendations made for the patient and what follow up care is required.

 Both provide primary care and both types of doctors are similarly trained in medical background.
 The primary differences between naturopathic and conventional medicine are the philosophical approach and the therapies used.
 Naturopathic doctors (NDs) treat patients as individuals by addressing the physical, environmental, lifestyle, attitudinal, and emotional aspects of health.
 This allows Naturopathic doctors to find and treat the cause of the disease using natural, non-invasive therapies.
 Conventional Medical doctors generally address and treat the symptoms of disease and use pharmaceutical therapies or surgery.

 Naturopathic medicine treats all forms of health concerns — from pediatric to geriatric clients, from chronic illness to acute conditions and from the physical to the psychological.
 Naturopathic medicine is beneficial for the following types of people: